 SECTION 10.
 SEVERABILITY.

-It is hereby declared to be the intention of the City Council that the sections, paragraphs, sentences, clauses and phrases of this Code are severable, and if any phrase, clause, sentence, paragraph or section of this Code shall be declared unconstitutional by the valid judgment or decree of a court of competent jurisdiction, such unconstitutionality shall not affect any of the remaining phrases, clauses, sentences, paragraphs and sections of this Agreement.
+It is hereby declared to be the intention of the City Council that the sections, paragraphs, sentences, clauses and phrases of this Development Agreement are severable, and if any phrase, clause, sentence, paragraph or section of this Development Agreement shall be declared unconstitutional by the valid judgment or decree of a court of competent jurisdiction, such unconstitutionality shall not affect any of the remaining phrases, clauses, sentences, paragraphs and sections of this Development Agreement.

 SECTION 11.
 SUCCESSORS AND ASSIGNS.